 The above quote is from Patanjali Yoga Sutra, a pre-classical ancient scripture written by Sage Patanjali having 195 sutras(many scholars argue for 196 sutras) divided into 4 Padas or chapters namely Samadhi, Sadhana, Vibhooti and Kaivalya.
 The union of mind and body is explained in these Sutras.
 This union of mind and body can only be achieved with one-pointed concentration.

 If we are focused, then we become very mindful of our acts thus saving our energy and reducing our Karma occurring from the present act.

 We are born into pious families because of our Sanchita Karma.

 We are using up our past Karmas and thus enjoying our present life because of our Prarabdha Karma.
 To avoid any future suffering, we must channelize the energies with our mind and attract such energies that give us peace and life with minimum suffering.

-For this, to happen we need to be in Union with our self.
+For this, to happen, we need to be in Union with ourselves.

-It’s like a bank account, we can deposit, save, withdraw as per our requirement.
+It’s like a bank account, we can deposit, save, withdraw as per our requirements.